 Flexible working is on the rise as businesses adapt to new demands for policies that allow reduced hours, flexible hours and the option for employees to work remotely.
-The rising demand for flexible working is being forced on businesses from various directions, most notably from government legislation that supports a greater work-life balance.
+The rising demand for flexible working comes not only from the enforced remote working of the last few months, but over the last few years it has also been forced on businesses from various directions, most notably from government legislation that supports a greater work/life balance.

-But how can a successful training strategy be shaped around a flexible working policy?
+This brings us to the question of how a successful training strategy can be shaped around a flexible working policy.
 Here are eight pointers for those who are unsure...

 1. Embrace the fact that working patterns are changing

 This is widespread and not just unique to your business.
 By accepting the shift in working patterns, you’ll be keeping pace with the expectations of clients, retaining employees and attracting new talent.

 Your training programme must also be tailored to meet these requirements and this can be achieved by increasing the flexibility of training through online platforms, enabling individuals to access learning materials and complete online activities when and where it best suits them.

 2. Recognise that it’s no coincidence that we are also witnessing the rapid onset of digitalisation

 This can help you to develop an approach to training that is as flexible as the working patterns of your teams.
 While digitalised training has many advantages, it is important to use these tools mindfully.

 Expecting your employees to train in solitude online can promote isolationism and negatively impact the learning outcome, whereas a blended approach that provides group activities (whether these can be in person in the long-term, or at least virtually in the short term) breeds opportunity for collaboration and the formation of support networks among the training participants.

 3. Update the way you think about training